-Ms. Tai is the Group Finance Manager and is responsible for accounting, financial, taxation as well as internal control functions of the Group.
+Ms. Tai is the Group Finance Manager and is responsible for the accounting, finance, taxation as well as internal control functions of the Group.
 Prior to joining the Group in December 2010, Ms. Tai was an Assurance Manager of an international firm of certified public accountants and she has extensive experience in the accounting and auditing profession.
 Ms. Tai holds a degree in Accountancy from the University of Putra Malaysia.
-She is a member of the Institute of Singapore Chartered Accountants.
+She is a chartered accountant with the Institute of Singapore Chartered Accountants and member of The Institute of Internal Auditors Singapore.